pklaus/docker-phoebus-archiver/README.md

 Container images for the Phoebus Archiver for EPICS (a.k.a.
 CSS RDB Archiver or BEAUTY).

-The images are building the Phoebus archive-service from source code to provide images for multiple CPU architectures.
+In the build process of the container images, the Phoebus archive-service is built from source allowing to provide images for multiple CPU architectures.

 ### Example Usage